Britney Spears reveals she had an abortion while dating Justin Timberlake

 The singer, 41, made the revelation in her upcoming memoir, The Woman in Me, which will be released on 24 October.
 In an excerpt obtained by People, Spears wrote about her decision to get an abortion after she became pregnant while dating Timberlake.

+“It was a surprise, but for me, it wasn’t a tragedy.
+I loved Justin so much.
+I always expected us to have a family together one day.
+This would just be much earlier than I’d anticipated” she wrote about the pregnancy.
 “But Justin definitely wasn’t happy about the pregnancy.
-He said we weren’t ready to have a baby in our lives, that we were way too young,” she wrote about the pregnancy.
+He said we weren’t ready to have a baby in our lives, that we were way too young.”

+While opening up about her decision to get the abortion, she implied that she did so because that NSYNC frontman had wanted her to.
+“I’m sure people will hate me for this, but I agreed not to have the baby.
+I don’t know if that was the right decision,” she wrote in the excerpt.
+“If it had been left up to me alone, I never would have done it.
+And yet Justin was so sure that he didn’t want to be a father.”

+“To this day, it’s one of the most agonising things I have ever experienced in my life,” Spears said.

 The Independent has contacted representatives for Timberlake and Spears for comment.